gorenje/millieons.org/w/drunken_people.md

 ## an ode to drunken people

-It's done  - the glass
+It's done,
-I'm done  - the spirit
+I'm done,
-We are done - the relationship.
+We are done - the glass, the spirit - the relationship.

-It's over and I'm not sorry about it.
+It is over and I am not sorry about it.
 I am glad, very glad that I *have* to recognise the destructive nature that underlies you, your character and your being.

 I am sorry that you only see self-pity and have not the strength to accept those failings that make my life a misery.
 We have spoken, you have acknowledged my pain.
 Yet you persist in pouring salt into a wound that was healing.